apache/trafficserver/doc/reference/configuration/records.config.en.rst

 ============  =====================================================

-  Traffic Server plugins will typically log debug messages using the :func:`TSDebug` API, passing the plugin name as the debug tag.
+  Traffic Server plugins will typically log debug messages using the :c:func:`TSDebug` API, passing the plugin name as the debug tag.

 Reverse Proxy